-Telephone Orders: If you wish to pay by credit/debit card over the telephone, or have any questions, you can telephone us on 01722 742433, Monday to Saturday between 9.30am & 5.00pm. and Sunday between 10.30am to 4.00pm.
+Telephone Orders: If you wish to pay by credit/debit card over the telephone or have any questions, you can telephone us on 01722 742433 Monday to Saturday between 9.30am & 5.00pm.
+Or Sunday between 10.30am to 4.00pm.
 Our staff will be pleased to assist you.
 Your order details will be processed after confirmation of payment has been acknowledged.

 Delivery Arrangements – Carpets & Rugs: The delivery of your carpet or rug can be arranged for mainland England and Wales.
 It is possible to arrange deliveries to Northern Ireland, the Isle of Wight & the Isle of Man.
 Please contact us on 01722 742733.

 We will advise you regarding your delivery, normally by telephone or email, and inform you regarding when you can expect delivery of your carpet/rug.

 Please note that we may use our own transport, or an independent carrier to deliver your purchase.
 You will not normally be advised of a delivery time.
 However, if you wish to have a timed delivery, we can arrange this but there would be a cost for this service.
 Due to carpet being delivered using a driver only, you will need to supply suitable labour to help with unloading.
 The driver will not take the goods into your premises or building.